(East Greenland Cruise)

-After a leisurely morning exploring Reykjavik on your own, you and your fellow shipmates will be transferred to Reykjavik’s port to begin your expedition to Greenland.
+After gathering your baggage, you and your fellow shipmates will be transferred to port to begin your expedition to Greenland.

 Welcome aboard!Take some time to get settled in to your stateroom, and explore the length of your ship.As you sail out to sea, your first wildlife sightings will be seabirds above and whales below, get ready for a great adventure!

 Today is a full day spent relaxingly at sea, as you sail the Denmark Strait, en route to mysterious Greenland.Enjoy the company of your fellow cruisemates as you spend some time in the onboard social hot spots: the Club Lounge or Oceanus Lounge.

 Upon arrival to Greenland, fjords and flower meadows punctuate the scenery of Greenland National Park, where Arctic Fox and Musk Oxen roam free.
 Your days will be spent exploring and learning about the unique history and geology of Greenland.

 King Oscar Fjord is a hiker’s paradise.
 You may walk across the delicate flower-and-berry-strewn tundra at Holm Bay, Zodiac-cruise through spectacular Alepfjord or challenge yourself with a climb to the top of nearby Ella Island (the views are worth it).